DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 At its most basic, this project constructs a deterministic reconstruction of congressional procedure and text mutation from authoritative XML.

-Congressional procedure means the formal steps a bill must pass through to become law—committee referral, markup, floor consideration, conference negotiation, enrollment, and presidential signature.
+Congressional procedure is the formal sequence a bill must pass through to become law—committee referral, markup (the committee meeting where a bill is amended line by line), floor consideration, conference negotiation, enrollment (the final certified version sent to the President), and presidential signature.
 These steps are not metaphors.
 They are a defined sequence of institutional gates, each controlled by different actors with different authorities.

-Text mutation means tracking how the actual words of legislation change as they move through the process.
+Text mutation is what happens to the actual words of legislation as they move through the process.
 Bills are not static documents.
 They are living texts that are amended, substituted, stripped, and rebuilt at every stage.

 Grover Cleveland converting the U.S.C. to machine-readable xml markup by hand, 1886.

-Authoritative XML means the data comes from official government sources—specifically, GovInfo Bill Status XML (which records what happened procedurally to every bill) and GPO Legislative XML (which records the actual text of every version of every bill).
-These are the canonical records of congressional activity, published by the Government Publishing Office and Library of Congress.
+Authoritative XML is the official, structured, machine-readable record of congressional activity.
+The system draws on two primary sources: GovInfo Bill Status XML (which records what happened procedurally to every bill) and GPO Legislative XML (which records the actual text of every version of every bill).
+Both are published by the Government Publishing Office and Library of Congress.
 XML is a structured format in which every section, paragraph, and amendment operation is explicitly marked, allowing the system to preserve hierarchy and detect change without guesswork.

 This system reconstructs what is observable from the official record.
 It does not capture private negotiations, informal leadership agreements, lobbying influence, or strategic intent that does not manifest in procedural action or published text.
 It models the institutional machinery, not the invisible politics surrounding it.